Pivot Table Examples in Excel (Table of Contents)

 Example #2 – Modifying Pivot Table

-On a similar note, you can also remove the field from the pivot table.
-Click on the column you wanted to remove, and there a pane will open, under which you need to click on Remove Field, and the field will be removed from the pivot table.
+Similarly, you can also remove the field from the pivot table.
+Click on the column you want to remove, and there, a pane will open, under which you need to click on Remove Field, and the field will be removed from the pivot table.
 Or you can simply drag the field out of the pivot table pane, which yields the same result.

-If you add any field under the Filters section, it will appear at the upper part of the pivot table as a drop-down list, which allows you to filter the displayed data by one or more than one item.
+If you add any field under the Filters section, it will appear at the top of the pivot table as a drop-down list, allowing you to filter the displayed data by one or more than one items.

 Example #3 – Customize Columns Under Pivot Table

-Under Rows Field, select Amount (as a range).
-To add it as a range, select any cell from Pivot Table and right-click.
+Under the Rows Field, select Amount (as a range).
+Select any cell from Pivot Table and right-click to add it as a range.
 Click on the Group section,

 - For storing Amount as % of Amount in each group, click on the second Amount and select Value Field Settings.

-- Under Value Field Settings pane, click on Show values As inside, which select option named % of Colum Total.
+- Under the Value Field Settings pane, click on Show values As inside, selecting the option % of Colum Total.
 It will change the field as % of the Amount for each Amount group.
 Moreover, you can also use a custom name for the column displayed in a pivot.
 Please see the name give Pct (Which makes sense for the Percentage column) and Count, which makes sense for the count of Amount.

 The final output should look like below: